silviooosilva/CacheerPHP/README.md

 - **Cache cleaning and flushing:** Support for manual and automatic cleaning (via `flushAfter`).
 - **Namespace support:** Organize your cache entries by category.
 - **Customized Data Output:** Options to return data in `JSON`, `Array`, `String` or `Object`.
-- **Compression and Encryption (Coming Soon):** Reduce storage space and increase the security of cached data.
+- **Compression and Encryption:** Reduce storage space and increase the security of cached data.
 - **Cache Statistics and Monitoring:** Track hit and miss statistics and average read/write times (Coming Soon).
 - **Advanced Logging:** Detailed monitoring of the operation of the caching system.